PhilippeR26/starknet-webAuthN/README.md

 The account address is then defined, with the standard Starknet calculation.

-### 4. Deployment of the account contract in Devnet
+### 4. Deployment of the account contract in Starknet Sepolia testnet
-The account is deployed by a predeployed devnet account, that is sponsoring the deployment.
+The account is deployed by an existing account, that is sponsoring the deployment and an initial funding (1.5 STRK).
-Then 10 STRK are minted in Devnet to fund the new account.
 ![](./Images/created.png)

 ### 5. Send a WebAuthN transaction
-Using the result of a request to the Password Manager and the data in the backend, a WebAuthNUser object is created
+Using the result of a request to the Password Manager and the data in the database, a WebAuthNUser object is created
 ```ts
 const webAuthnUser: WebAuthNUser = {
     userName: userName,